 I couldn’t help but notice the skies as the buck we’d been working the previous ten hours slipped out the bottom of the canyon.
 The clouds were in such-a-way, I knew we were in for an amazing show.
 We set up the cameras and did our best to find a comfortable position in the rocks.
 We watched the day come to an end, while glassing for more deer.
 As I laid there taking in God’s theater, I reflected on the previous day’s hunt.
-I’ll never forget how everything came together for us on my first desert muley…and that sunset was icing on the cake.
+I’ll never forget how everything came together for us on my first desert mule deer hunt…and that sunset was icing on the cake.

-This OTC, late archery hunt was a last minute decision.
+This OTC, late archery mule deer hunt in Arizona was a last minute decision.
 We were hoping for more footage before season’s end, and it was also a great opportunity for me to experience the hunt to better explain it to our clients.
 We knew a public land, spot/stalk desert muley was not going to be easy.
 We were, however, very optimistic, considering one of my clients had seen 68 bucks during his hunt 3 weeks earlier.
 After much discussion with my team at Outdoors International, Darin and I were soon on a plane heading south.
 Darin is a buddy of mine that went along to film, and is also a freak bowhunter like myself.

 The drive from camp seemed short and we were soon on a vantage point with binos and spotter in hand.
 I’ve always loved the desert country here in Idaho and the Arizona desert was beautiful as well.
-While watching the sunlight crawl across the desert landscape, deer soon began to materialize.
+While watching the sunlight crawl across the desert landscape, deer and javelina soon began to materialize.
 It wasn’t long, and what looked to be a good buck was in the scope at 1 ½ miles.
 With only brief glimpses through the thick cover, it didn’t take long to decide this was a buck worth going after.
 It was a long shot, but things were soon gathered and Darin and I were making tracks towards the buck’s location.

 The earlier 20-degree temps were now pushing 70, and it seems every form of vegetation in this area hoped to have you leaving your own blood trail.
 The sights and smells were all new to me and with every step closer, my anticipation grew.
 We soon found ourselves across the draw from where we had last seen the buck 2 hours earlier.
 The hillside was so thick, we were back-and-forth on how to approach the muley we hoped was still bedded.

 We estimated the buck at 180 yards, and while strategizing the opposite hillside, we formulated our best approach.
 A small pinnacle of rocks seemed the perfect spot to be slightly elevated over the dense cover, and also help shield any noise while closing the distance.
 After working ourselves across the draw, we slowed our stalk.
 The air was still, and everything had gone quiet as we reached the base of our vantage point.
 We were now within 65 yards and hopeful the buck hadn’t left the area.
-I dropped my pack and slowly worked up the face of rocks.
+I put on my Rimrok Stalkers, dropped my pack and slowly worked up the face of rocks.
 Darin was on my heels with camera in hand.

 We did our best to get positioned for a shot and capture footage.
 After a couple more brief glimpses and what seemed like 30 minutes, the buck’s rack materialized from the brush within 40 yards.
 We spotted it at the same time and instincts took over.
 I drew my bow and Darin steadied the camera.
 We soon found ourselves in that moment of truth, as the buck exploded from the impact of my arrow, and then charged by us at under 15 yards.
 I quickly readied another arrow and glassed my buck disappear into the heavy brush.